 We know the safe zone so well.
 It brings us comfort, security, and assurance in some way.
 And we all love it, don’t we?
 But the truth is, nothing changes when we stay there.
 That’s why the greatest advice I could ever give you, is – take risks.
 Push yourself, fail a few times, learn from your own mistakes, and then start again.

 Fear will always be part of us – whether it’s fear of failure or fear of not being good enough.
 And you are the only one that can change the course of events.
 Explore, learn, and try.
 Every day.
 That’s’ how ideas are created.
 That’s how you find your muse and become better.

 - Оverdoing or rushing instead of spending your time qualitatively

 Art is a thin ice to walk on.
 You should proceed carefully.
 What many photographers do is get pushed too much by clients to send retouched photos and they rush the process.
 Or the opposite, they take too much time to work through every single little detail and lose the sight of art at its best.
 These two common mistakes are often neglected while they should be really considered.

 Your time is your most powerful strength.
 And you should use it cautiously for the best of it.
 When it comes to Photoshop and photo editing, all professionals need different time frames and so do you.
 Don’t let people rule over your own time.
 Instead, plan your work, plan your day, plan your time.
 Think of it as a part of your work.
 If you spend 12 hours a day but not do anything productively, you are simply wasting your time.
 And if you fully take advantage of it – you will soon be a master of your own self.
 So, watch online Photoshop tutorials, learn new tips from experts, read, educate yourself every day with the newest trends, explore different ways of doing your work, and spend it qualitatively over becoming a great photographer

 Did you like the article?

-If you liked the article, you can support me by donating $ 1 to help create more content to share with you. you can DONATE NOW from here:
+If you liked the article, you can support me by donating $$$ to help me create more content and share with you. you can DONATE NOW from here: